azral1962/min-book/src/lib.typ

  * elements, adapting them to the needs of a book structure.
 All of this is managed
  * behind the scenes, so that nothing changes in the Typst code itself.
  *
+ * The commands that `min-book` provides are only included for the sake of
+ * completeness, and offers some fancy optional features like horizontal rules
+ * or end notes; but it's perfectly possible to write entire books without them.
+ *
  * While it is possible to play with complex structures, such as parts and chapters
  * and creative numbering, this package comes with several ready to use default
  * values; so its really up to you to customize it your way or ride along the